Bobognargnar/dtcloader/README.md

-# Octopus Energy technical challenge - Fabrizio La Rosa
-Generic Data Transfer Catalogue Loader
+# Generic Data Transfer Catalogue Loader

 This project should work as a platform to ingest and browse data flow files from the DTC catalogue.